We don't just talk cars ... we teach you how to buy them.

 For the 2010 model year, the Evo introduced a more upscale MR Touring model which included a leather interior, a sunroof, heated front seats, rain-sensing wipers and additional noise insulation.

-The Lancer has come a long way since replacing the Mirage in 2002 and we think it makes a solid choice as a used car purchase, especially for those looking for superior performance as well as uniqueness.
+The Lancer certainly came a long way after replacing the Mirage in 2002 and we think it can still make a solid choice as a used car purchase, especially for those looking for superior performance as well as uniqueness.
+In addition, some of the sportier older models were well-maintained by enthusiasts and driven lower than average miles.

 There are actually several different ways to buy a used Lancer at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.